Admission for the Baccalaureate of Science in Nursing Programs (Pre-licensure and RN-BSN)

 Admission into Trinity’s Pre-Licensure Nursing Program is a two step process.
 Upon admission, students may complete the program on a full-time or part-time basis.
 Students take all their nursing pre-requisite coursework in the College of Arts and Sciences (CAS) or the School of Professional Studies (SPS).
-Pre-nursing and Second Degree students apply for admission into the Nursing Program when completing their last semester of pre-requisite course work.
+Pre-nursing students apply for admission into the Nursing Program when completing their last semester of pre-requisite course work.